elementary-Inc/blog/_posts/2021/2021-11-30-elementary-os-6-odin-updates-november-2021.md

 <figcaption>Improved file chooser, as used in Code</figcaption>
 </figure>

-We've also released a handful of improvements to Files itsef.
+We've also released a handful of improvements to Files itself.
 Files now uses the Send Mail portal for emailing files, which should open compatibility up to more third-party email clients and work better across other desktops.
 The "Connect to Server" dialog now allows blank passwords for remote connections, e.g. for connecting to an SSH server via a private key instead of a password.
 We restored the multi-select capability of rubber-band style file selection, meaning you can drag-to-select a group of files, hold <kbd>Ctrl</kbd>, and drag to select an additional group of files.
 And lastly, we improved the drag-and-drop to the sidebar for bookmarks, ensuring drop targets show up in the correct places.

 ### Code

 In Code, we now distinguish between projects with the same name in the sidebar by including their parent folder.
-The project/folder search dialog now shows centered over then window, and when scrolling to search results, we overshoot the result slightly for better visibility.
+The project/folder search dialog now shows centered over the window, and when scrolling to search results, we overshoot the result slightly for better visibility.
 We also made the "visible whitespace" setting simpler and more clear with a switch instead of a drop-down.
 We're also now using the File Chooser portal provided by Files instead of the default dialog from GTK; as a result, opening files and folders from within Code will benefit from the recent improvements in the portal, and will be more consistent with Flatpak apps.

 If you use the Terminal extension, we fixed the visibility of Terminal button on Welcome page, fixed some keyboard shortcuts affecting unfocused document instead of focused Terminal, ensure the Terminal is closed if shell exited, and create a new Terminal if it's re-opened with no shell.